 Spokane officers shoot and kill man after gunfire exchange and 5-hour standoff

 Aug.
-4—A man who barricaded himself in a van for several hours in a standoff with dozens of law enforcement officers east of downtown Spokane near Third Avenue and Sheridan Street early was killed after he was shot by police early on Wednesday morning.
+4—A man who barricaded himself in a van for several hours in a standoff with dozens of law enforcement officers east of downtown Spokane near Third Avenue and Sheridan Street was shot and killed by police early Wednesday morning.

-The man exchanged gunfire with Spokane police, leaving one officer with a minor injury, Spokane Police Chief Craig Meidl said in an early morning press conference.
-The standoff, near Third Avenue and Sheridan Street, lasted until about 6 a.m., the police said.
+The man exchanged gunfire with Spokane police, leaving one officer with a minor injury, Spokane Police Chief Craig Meidl said in a press conference.
+The standoff, near Third Avenue and Sheridan Street, lasted until about 6 a.m., police said.

 Officers spotted a van at Spokane Street and Second Avenue just before 1 a.m. that they believed was connected to a robbery in Spokane Valley, police said in a statement.